 3. Selling gift cards to valued and esteemed customers

 4. Loyalty punches for purchasing specific items in the store

 Frequent Communications: Another important facet of creating better synergies with customers is using a rolling calendar to regularly keep in touch with them.
 This includes a programmed sequence of phone calls, letters, special offers, emails, cards or personal notes, and frequent follow-ups.

 To conclude, the benefits of consumer retention have been observed to compound over time by incessantly multiplying users.
-This results in long-term profitability and growth of an organization.
+This results in the long-term profitability and growth of an organization.